simsim314/SLSparker/ReadMe.md

 If you have some predefind SL configuration that can increase the chances, use it.
 Otherwise just don't use it al all.
 If you just want 2SLs search instead of 3, use block and place it in the corner.

+### two-only
+Use only two SLs

+### report-top
+If you want to only get best N results, sorted by population at the moment of finding the spark.